Chaédria LaBouvier

 Chaédria LaBouvier is an American curator and writer.
-In 2019, LaBouvier became the first person of Cuban descent to curate an exhibition in the Guggenheim's 80-year history, as well as the first black author of a Guggenheim catalogue, for the exhibition, "Basquiat's Defacement: The Untold Story".
-Her public allegations of racist treatment by the Guggenheim were not substantiated by an outside investigation, but were followed by the resignation of its chief curator and artistic director, as well as the hiring of its first full-time black curator.
+In 2019, she became the first person of Cuban descent to curate an exhibition in the Guggenheim's 80-year history, as well as the first black author of a Guggenheim catalogue, for the exhibition, "Basquiat's Defacement: The Untold Story".
+Her public allegations of racist treatment by the Guggenheim were not substantiated by an outside investigation, but were followed by the resignation of its chief curator and artistic director, who had first invited LaBouvier to guest curate the exhibition, and coincided with the hiring of its first full-time black curator.

 Early life and education

 LaBouvier grew up in Texas, and has described her family roots as arising from "the Texas-Louisiana Creole enclaves" of the Deep South.
 Her fascination with Basquiat began as a child, as her parents owned three of the artist's drawings.

 In 2007, LaBouvier received a B.A. in history from Williams College.
 In 2014, she earned a masters of fine arts degree in screenwriting from the University of California, Los Angeles (UCLA).